ksaridena/aws-lambda-backup/README-something.md

 ---

 ## 🔑 Step 2: Assign Organization Roles (Console)
-1. Switch the GCP Project Picker at the top of the console to your **Organization**.
+1. Switch the GCP Project Picker at the top of the console to your **Organization: aquent.com**.
 2. Go to **IAM & Admin > IAM**.
 3. Click **GRANT ACCESS**.
 4. **Principals**: Paste the Service Account Email you copied in Step 1.